jestjs/jest/docs/GlobalAPI.md

 #### Template literal

-If all values are of the same type, the template literal API will type the arguments correctly:
+If all input values are of the same type, the template literal API will type the arguments correctly:

 ```ts
 import {test} from '@jest/globals';